top of page

 How to Design a Business That Supports the Life You Want to Lead

-The end goal of many founders is to design a business that supports the life that inspires, gives financial freedom, and of course, gives the time to spend with our loved ones.
-In short, we want to build our business around our lives and not have our lives conform - or get penciled in - to the business.
+The end goal of many founders is to design a business that supports the life you want to lead, one that inspires, gives financial freedom, and provides time with our loved ones.
+In short, we want to build our business around our lives and not have our lives conform – or get penciled in – to the business.

 But the reality is that as a business grows so does your involvement in it.
 There are many things to do and decisions to make - and it can quickly get chaotic.
 This means that instead of getting the freedom you wanted, you might find that running your business is actually robbing you of it.
 And if you're not careful, your work can consume most of your time, effort, resources, energy - and eventually, your happiness.